Sufficient conditions for linear stability of complex-balanced equilibria in generalized mass-action systems: Main results

 Further, let $\la_\x, \la_\xxx, \la_\xxxx>0$ be the parameters of the full cycle $C_\x = \{1 \to 2 \to 3 \to 4 \to 1\}$ and the two-cycles $C_\xxx = \{1 \rightleftarrows 2\}$ and $C_\xxxx = \{3 \rightleftarrows 4\}$, and let

 be the corresponding Laplacian matrices.
 Using cycle decomposition~\eqref{eq:cycle},

-In particular, $\im \mathcal{J} = S$ and $-\mathcal{J}$ is a $P_0^+$-matrix, both necessary conditions for stability.
-As sufficient conditions (via Theorem~\ref{thm:carlson}), we check that $-\mathcal{J}$ is sign-symmetric, has a $P$-matrix of order $r=\rank \mathcal{J} = \dim S = 3$ as a principal submatrix, and only nonnegative principal minors of order 3.
+In particular, $\im \JJ = S$ and $-\JJ$ is a $P_0^+$-matrix, both necessary conditions for stability.
+As sufficient conditions (via Theorem~\ref{thm:carlson}), we check that $-\JJ$ is sign-symmetric, has a $P$-matrix of order $r=\rank \JJ = \dim S = 3$ as a principal submatrix, and only nonnegative principal minors of order 3.
 Indeed, using a computer algebra system, we find that all conditions are fulfilled.
 For example, the principal submatrix corresponding to the species $(\ce{E},\ce{F^*},\ce{P})$ is a $P$-matrix.

 On the contrary, the conditions of Proposition~\ref{pro:S} do not hold.
-They would guarantee the stability of {\em all} generalized mass-action systems with the same (stoichiometric and kinetic-order) complexes, but different graphs.
-However, for the ``reverse'' full cycle $C_\bullet = \{1 \to 4 \to 3 \to 2 \to 1\}$, the reduced Jacobian $\mathcal{J}$ is not D-stable on $S$, since $-\mathcal{J}$ is not a $P_0^+$-matrix, cf.~Proposition~\ref{pro:nec}. $\blacksquare$ \end{exa}
+They would guarantee the stability of {\em all} generalized mass-action systems with the same (stoichiometric and kinetic-order) complexes, but different \blue{(weakly reversible)} graphs.
+However, for the ``reverse'' full cycle $C_\bullet = \{1 \to 4 \to 3 \to 2 \to 1\}$, the scaled Jacobian matrix $\JJ$ is not D-stable on $S$, since $-\JJ$ is not a $P_0^+$-matrix, cf.~Proposition~\ref{pro:nec}. \end{exa}